-Think of a legal coach as your ‘on call’ lawyer — providing you legal advice and real, practical assistance with your divorce.
+Think of a legal coach as your ‘on-call’ lawyer — providing you with legal advice and real, practical assistance with your divorce.
 You manage your case and handle the uncomplicated stuff.
 They jump in only when needed, operating behind the scenes.
 No complicated intake process, no retainers*, no mishigas.
 Just smart, kind lawyers keeping you on the right track.

 - Where should I start?

 - What leverage do I have?